hotTeaFun/Interpreter/README.md

 # Interrupter
-This is a simple interrupter based on C. Grammar haven't been well-designed yet.
+This is a simple interrupter based on C.The grammars haven't been well-designed yet.